crosstuck/feecting--scripts/README.md

 # feecting--scripts
-This is my repository of becoming a #FEECTING awesome programmer
+This is my repository of becoming a #FEECTING programmer